Avoiding Pitfalls for Privacy Accounting of Subsampled Mechanisms under Composition: Introduction

 Most privacy accounting techniques for DP-SGD assume a version of the algorithm that employs amplification by \emph{Poisson} subsampling.
 That is, the batch for each iteration is formed by including each point independently with sampling probability $\gamma$.
 Other privacy accountants consider a variant where random batches of a fixed size are selected for each step.
 Note that both of these are inconsistent with the standard method in the non-private setting, where batches are formed by randomly permuting and then partitioning the dataset.
 Indeed, the latter approach is much more efficient, and highly-optimized in most libraries.
-Consequently, many works in private machine learning implement a method with the conventional shuffle-and-partition method of batch formation, but employ privacy accountants that assume some other method of sampling batches.
-The hope is that small modifications of this sort would have negligible impact on the privacy analysis, thus justifying privacy accountants for a setting which is \emph{technically} not matching.
-Concurrent work to this work, \cite{chua2024private} compare the shuffle-and-partition technique with Poisson subsampling.
-Similar to our results they find that the batching method can significantly impact the privacy parameters.
+Consequently, many works in private machine learning implement a method with the conventional shuffle-and-partition method of batch formation, but employ privacy accountants that assume another method of sampling batches.
+The hope is that small modifications of this sort would have negligible impact on the privacy analysis, justifying privacy accountants for a setting which is \emph{technically} not matching.

+Concurrent work to this paper by \cite{chua2024private} compares the shuffle-and-partition technique with Poisson subsampling.
+Similarly to our results, they find that the batching method can significantly impact the privacy parameters.
+The main difference is that the concurrent work considers the shuffling sampling scheme, whereas we focus on sampling without replacement in comparison to Poisson subsampling.
+Moreover, we also consider multiple neighbouring relations and show that some, substitution in particular, are poorly understood.
+The concurrent work focuses on an idealized neighbouring relation (zero-one-out) for their sampling scheme.